sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

 deactivate
 ```

-To tag and push the images without using the `ansible-container` command, double check the manifests to make sure that they have the correct image.
+To tag and push the images without using ansible-container, double check the manifests to make sure that they have the correct image.

 ### How do I configure tokens for Jupyter Notebook?